vbrusse/doca-comch/README.md

 ### Compilation and Building the ArmRAL shared library

 The Arm Cortex-A78AE is a 64-bit Armv8.2-A architecture CPU.
 It is needed a toolchain that can target AArch64 (arm64).
+There is no recommendation to use an Arm specific compiler for AArch64 so the project used GNU gcc/g++ toolchain.

 * Compiling on an x86 host for an A78AE target running on Ubuntu, and also for Hipervisor QEMU, use the cross toolchain:
 ```bash